-The almond’s taste, smell, colour, and texture make it a versatile dry fruit that’s essential for pastries, bakeries, retail, and also for use in the best restaurants in the world.
+The almond’s taste, smell, colour, and texture make it a versatile nut that’s essential for pastries, bakeries, retail, and also for use in the best restaurants in the world.
 However, it could be used even more widely if you knew all its different processed formats and how you can use them in your recipes.

 Almond flour, or ground almond, is perfect as a substitute for wheat flour in the preparation of bakery products, and this, of course, is of special benefit to coeliacs.

 It is also the basic ingredient of marzipan and many other pastry and confectionery products.
 Simply by replacing the wheat flour with almond flour, you can make incredibly juicy biscuits with an unparalleled flavour.

 It is also used as a thickener for sauces or for making almond butter.

 At Itac Professional we offer different forms tailored to the needs of the different segments of the food industry.
 If you are a food manufacturer, take a look at our catalogues and request a meeting with a member of our team.